HamishB/uBlox_PPP_logger/README.md

 Paul Clark (MIT licensed).
 A compatible version of this library is included in the contrib/ directory for posterity.

+It also uses the Temperature Zero library by Electronic Cats and friends (MIT licensed) to read the Cortex M0's temperature.
+This is easily disabled if you are not using a SAMD21 or SAMD51 microprocessor.

 Daily log files are written to the SD card in NOAA NGS naming style:
 YYYY/MM/IIDDjjjn.UBX

 Where YYYY is the year,
 MM is the month,
-IIDD is a user-definable logger ID, jjj is the day of the year, and n is the starting hour (presented as a letter A-X for 00-23).
+IIDD is a user-definable logger ID,
+jjj is the day of the year,
+and n is the starting hour (presented as a letter A-X for 00-23).

 Note we write out daily files not hourly ones, and break things up into